KDE/digikam-doc/index.rst

     :alt:
     :target: slideshow_tools.html

-    How to Uses Tools to Present Your Items
+    How to Use Tools to Present Your Items

 .. container:: toctile